PizzaManStarted/ritm/ritm_repl/README.md

 ## 1) Load/Create Turing Machine Graph

 In this mode you can either create a new empty turing machine graph or load an existing one.
+Both options will lead to the [graph modification mode](#2-modify-turing-machine-graph).

 ### Create